 The quality of our services, not only in providing practical support, but also the emotional caring and concern that is so vital to newcomers in their transitional period, is now being recognized nationally.
-A CIC consultant recently studied our centre as part of a Best Practices in Immigrant Services research study and twice in the last 3 years, the Immigrant Centre has been a finalist in the Winnipeg Chamber of Commerce Spirit of Winnipeg Awards.
+A IRCC consultant recently studied our centre as part of a Best Practices in Immigrant Services research study and twice in 3 years, the Immigrant Centre has been a finalist in the Winnipeg Chamber of Commerce Spirit of Winnipeg Awards.

 Visit our story archive to learn more about some of our amazing clients, staff and volunteers.